Program-Specific Requirements

 A minimum of 1 course is required.
 Philosophy, Aesthetics, and History of Education

-International Comparative Education (ICE) / International Education Policy Analysis (IEPA)
+Global and Comparative Education (GCE) / International Education Policy Analysis (IEPA)

-Students must complete at least 48 units at Stanford to receive a Master's degree in ICE or IEPA.
+Students must complete at least 48 units at Stanford to receive a Master's degree in GCE or IEPA.
 The following constraints are placed on those 48 units:

 Note: Students must enroll in at least 6 units during all quarters (including Summer) in which they wish to maintain eligibility to receive financial aid (such as loans).